extremeprog-com/scalable-table/README.md

 # scalable-table
-Extremely fast native html table.
+Extremely fast native html table implemented as an angular directive.

 ## Quickstart
 Add `scalable-table` for your project.